RayHightower/RayHightower.com/_posts/2018-06-11-macbooks-lasers-art-science.markdown

 * **Warped space-time**.
 Graphical representation of space-time being warped by a massive, spherical object.
 Physicists theorize that what we perceive as gravity is actually the warping of space-time.
 The math supports the theory.
 * **Unit Circle**.
 Graphical representation of Euler's identity, which can be proven with series expansion.
 * **Apple**.
 * **Feynman Diagram**.
 Richard Feynman was a professor of physics at Caltech.
 He created these diagrams to graphically represent what happens when sub-atomic particles collide.
-In a Feyman diagram, time runs from left to right, and the lines show collisions and the release/absorption of energy.
+In a Feynman diagram, time runs from left to right, and the lines show collisions and the release/absorption of energy.
 * **WindyCityDB**.
 WindyCityDB was a NoSQL database conference held by my team in Chicago.
 * **H**.
 The favicon and app icon for the RayHightower.com site.
 * **WindyCityThings**.
 WindyCityThings was an Internet of Things (IoT) conference held by my team in Chicago.